ozcanalasalvar/Weather/README.md

 Once you obtain the key, you can set them in your `~/local.properties`:

 ```
-# Get this from TMDb
+# Get this from OpenWeather
 API_KEY=<insert>
 ```